-Restrict your physical activities for at least the first 2 weeks of recovery.
-During this time, use the following guidelines.
+Restrict your physical activities for at least the first one to two weeks of recovery.
+During this time, use the following guidelines, but remember these are only guidelines.
+Some operations are more extensive and require a longer recovery, others are more some simple and require less time to recover.

-- No lifting heavy objects (greater than 10 lbs) - No long car rides - No strenuous exercise (minimize star climbing) - No sexual intercourse until approved by your doctor
+- No lifting heavy objects (greater than 10 lbs) - No long car rides - No strenuous exercise (minimize stair climbing) - No sexual intercourse until approved by your doctor